Habersham County, Georgia

-Habersham County is a county located in the northeastern part of the U.S. state of Georgia.
+Habersham County is a county in the Northeast region of the U.S. state of Georgia.
 As of the 2020 census, the population was 46,031.
 The county seat is Clarkesville.
-The county was created on December 15, 1817, and named for Colonel Joseph Habersham of the Continental Army in the Revolutionary War.
+The county was created on December 15, 1818, and named for Colonel Joseph Habersham of the Continental Army in the Revolutionary War.
 Habersham County comprises the Cornelia, GA Micropolitan Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 279 sqmi, of which 277 sqmi is land and 2.3 sqmi (0.8%) is water.
 The county is located within the Blue Ridge Mountains, a segment of the Appalachian Mountains.
 The county also includes part of the Chattahoochee National Forest.

 The highest point in the county is a 4400 ft knob less than 700 ft southeast of the top of Tray Mountain, the seventh-highest mountain in Georgia.
 Habersham shares this portion of Tray Mountain, just 30 vertical feet shy of the peak's 4,430-foot summit, with White County to the west and Towns County to the north.
 2.4 miles to the northeast of Tray Mountain is Young Lick (elevation 3809 ft).
 The Appalachian Trail runs along the top of the high ridge between Young Lick and Tray, a part of the Blue Ridge Mountain crest.

 Habersham is mostly located in the Upper Chattahoochee River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin), with the northeastern corner of the county located in the Tugaloo River sub-basin in the larger Savannah River basin, and the southeastern portion located in the Broad River sub-basin of the same Savannah River basin.

 The Chattahoochee River rises in what used to be Habersham County, as portrayed in Sidney Lanier's poem "Song of the Chattahoochee":